April in global missions history: It happened today!

 "Since we are surrounded by such a great cloud of witnesses

-Going to "the regions beyond"" Key events, locations, people and movements in
+Going to "the regions beyond" Significant events, locations, people and

 - April 1, 1999 -- The number of religious groups and institutions required by Russian law to

-day a prominent Russian expert revealed on this day at a briefing for American diplomats,
+this day, a prominent Russian expert revealed at a briefing for American diplomats, religious

-have completed their paperwork.
-Characterizing the reregistration as "a logistical nightmare" for
+of the total) have completed their paperwork.
+Characterizing the re-registration as "a logistical

-the bureaucracy, the expert predicted that the task will not be completed and that most of the
+nightmare" for the bureaucracy, the expert predicted that the task will not be completed and that

-century, is re-established at a meeting near Moscow.
-The representatives of about 40 churches,
+century, was re-established at a meeting near Moscow by representatives of various churches,

 annual prayer week, organize joint Bible conferences and evangelistic

-campaigns and to establish various social and political programs.
+campaigns and establish various social and political programs.